-Immunocytochemistry (ICC) is a technique for the detection and visualization of proteins and peptides in cells using biomolecules capable of binding the protein of interest.
-Usually the biomolecule is an antibody that is directly or indirectly linked to a reporter, e.g. a fluorophore, fluorescent dye, or enzyme.
-The reporter will give rise to a signal, e.g. fluorescence or color from an enzymatic reaction, which is then detectable by a microscope.
-The type of microscope used for image acquisition depends on the type of reporter.
-In ICC the staining technique is applied on cultured cells or cells with the extracellular matrix removed, in comparison to immunohistochemistry (IHC), where a mix of different cells within a tissue section is analyzed in situ.
-The biosample can be a tissue section, mouth swab, blood sample, or any sample taken from an individual, animal, or plant.
+Immunocytochemistry (ICC) is a technique for detection and visualization of proteins, or other antigens, in cells using antibodies specifically recognizing the target of interest.
+The antibody is directly or indirectly linked to a reporter, such as a fluorophore or enzyme.
+The reporter gives rise to a signal, such as fluorescence or color from an enzymatic reaction, which can be detected in a microscope.
+The type of microscope used depends on the type of reporter.
+In ICC, the staining technique is applied on cultured cells or individual cells that have been isolated from eg. tissues, blood samples or mouth swabs.
+This is in contrast to immunohistochemistry (IHC), where cells are analyzed within intact tissue sections.

 Immunocytochemistry is usually performed in four sequential steps.
-First, the cells are seeded on a solid support, e.g. into a 96 well plate with glass bottom or on a glass slide.
-Depending on the type of cell and seeding technique, an incubation time might be necessary before proceeding with immunostaining; e.g. in the case of seeding adherent cells, the cells will attach to the solid support surface during the incubation, which varies from half an hour to 24 h for the different cell types.
-In the second step, the cells are immunostained: cells are fixed, permeabilized, and stained with antibodies.
+First, the cells are seeded on a solid support, which is usually a glass slide or a glass-bottom plate.
+Depending on the type of cells and seeding technique, an incubation time might be necessary before proceeding with immunostaining.
+In case of seeding adherent cells, the cells will attach to the solid support surface during the incubation, which varies from half an hour to 24 h for the different cell types.
+In the second step, the cells are subjected to immunostaining, which involves fixation, permeabilization, and antibody incubation.
 Fixation retains the proteins at their location in the cell and preserves their chemical and structural state at the time of fixation.
 It can be done by crosslinking or by precipitating the proteins using organic solvents.
-During permeabilization, membranes are punctated with the use of solvents or detergents, allowing the antibodies to cross the membranes.
-Without this step the antibodies are restricted to the outside of the cell due to their size.
-The permeabilization requires fixation and hence limits the technique to studying dead cells.
-After incubation with antibodies, washing steps are applied to remove any unbound antibodies.
-In the third step, the cells are visualized using a microscope, and images are acquired using a camera.
-In the final step, the images are analyzed and cellular structures are annotated.
+Upon permeabilization, membranes are punctured with the use of solvents or detergents, allowing the relatively large antibodies to cross the cellular membranes.
+The permeabilization requires fixation, and hence limits the technique to studying dead cells.
+During antibody incubation, the antibodies are allowed to bind to target antigens within the cells, after which unbound antibodies are removed by washing.
+In the third step, the cells and the locations of antibodies bound to target antigens are visualized using microscopy.
+Images are acquired using a camera or other detector, and in the final step, the images are analyzed and cellular structures annotated.
 Figure 1 describes a typical workflow for ICC using a fluorescent reporter.

 Figure 1.
 The four steps of immunocytochemistry: (i) cell seeding, (ii) immunostaining, (iii) imaging, and (iv) image analysis.

 As for IHC, there are different reporter systems available for ICC.
-One is the use of enzyme-coupled antibodies: after the addition of a substrate, the enzymes catalyze a visible color reaction at the place where the enzyme-coupled antibody is bound in the sample.
-For example, the commonly used enzyme horseradish peroxidase (HRP) can convert 3,3'-diaminobenzidine (DAB) into a brown precipitate that is deposited in the sample at the site of the reaction.
-The brown color stain may be seen using light-microscopy.
-Another type of reporter is fluorescence, which relies on the physical properties of a molecule to be excited to a higher energy state by absorbing light of one wavelength.
-Thereafter the molecule relaxes to the ground state, while emitting light of a longer wavelength.
-These molecules are called fluorophores, and they may be visualized using a fluorescence microscope.
-This type of microscope is able to excite the fluorophores, while at the same time detecting their emission.
+One is the use of enzyme-coupled antibodies.
+After the addition of a substrate, the enzyme catalyzes a reaction that generates a coloured product at the site where the enzyme-coupled antibody is bound in the cells.
+For example, the commonly used enzyme horseradish peroxidase (HRP) can convert 3,3'-diaminobenzidine (DAB) into a brown precipitate, which can be detected using light-microscopy.
+Another type of reporter is fluorophores.
+These molecules can be transiently excited to a higher energy state upon absorption of light with a particular wavelength, and thereafter relax to the ground state while emitting light of a longer wavelength.
+In this case, a fluorescence microscope is used to excite the fluorophores as well as detecting their emission.
 Since different fluorophores are excited by different wavelengths of light and also emit light at different wavelengths, multiple fluorophores with different colors may be combined in the same sample.
 This enables the acquisition of multicolor images, where each color represents a specific antigen target.
-The spectral overlap of the excitation and emission profiles of the fluorophores is the limiting factor when adding different types of fluorophores to a sample.
-Fluorophores with similar spectral properties cannot readily be separated and the resulting image will show an indistinguishable mix of different signals, which limits the versatility of the immunofluorescence analysis.
+However, the number of fluorophores used in the same sample is limited by the spectral overlap of the excitation and emission profiles of the fluorophores, as the signals from fluorophores with similar spectral properties cannot readily be separated.
 In addition to fluorophore-labeled antibodies, there are molecules that are fluorescent by themselves and have intrinsic ability to bind specifically to other molecules.
 These molecules may be used together with the fluorophore-labeled antibodies.
-One example is 4',6-diamidino-2-phenylindole (DAPI), which binds DNA.
-It is excited by ultraviolet light and then emits blue light.
+One example is 4',6-diamidino-2-phenylindole (DAPI), which binds to DNA and is commonly used to visualize the cell nucleus.
+DAPI is excited by ultraviolet light and then emits light in the blue spectrum.
 A consideration when using fluorophores as reporters is that bleaching will occur when the fluorophores are exposed to light.
 Over time, the stained sample will decrease in brightness.

 Table 1.
 Examples of different reporters